perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 2: caused by me not being a web developer and understanding how to make the Dash-Leaflet HTML popup resize itself based on device size like the cards do with Dash-Bootstrap-Components.
 As a result the website is only functionally usable on big screens like tablets, laptops, and monitors.

-3: I had a feeling this might happen but was hoping to finish this project in time before it happened so people got some use out of it.
-Alas, that didn't happen and as a result without any new incoming data, this project is dead in the water and will soon be totally irrelevant as the current rental listings change or drop off the market.
-The tl;dr of it is that the guy/gal who posts these CSV spreadsheets weekly has [announced that they can't do it any longer](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/).
-Without any new incoming data, this project will pretty rapidly fall into irrelevance.
+3: The tl;dr of it is that the guy/gal who posts these CSV spreadsheets weekly has [announced that they can't do it any longer](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/).
+I had a feeling this might happen but was hoping to finish this project in time before it happened so people got some use out of it.
+Alas, I was too late/slow.
+Without any new incoming data, this project is dead in the water and will soon be totally irrelevant as the current rental listings change or drop off the market.

 I knew that would be a risk; any project that relies on a single dependency is a risky endeavor:

 ![one guy](https://imgs.xkcd.com/comics/dependency.png)

 So, yeah.
 This is all I got.
-If the spreadsheets start being posted again I'll absolutely continue to work on this project, but I'm pretty demotivated at the moment and there's really no point in making any further changes to WhereToLive without any new data.
+If the spreadsheets start being posted again I'll absolutely continue to work on this project, but I'm pretty demotivated at the moment and there's really no point in making any further big changes to WhereToLive without any new data.
 So fuck it, [we outty](https://wompampsupport.azureedge.net/fetchimage?siteId=7575&v=2&jpgQuality=100&width=700&url=https%3A%2F%2Fi.kym-cdn.com%2Fphotos%2Fimages%2Fnewsfeed%2F001%2F102%2F822%2F616.jpg)

 I hope you get some use out of this website, it was a labor of love (salute emoji)